Daniela Trică: Gymnastics career

 Trică started her senior career in 2020.
-In November, she made her senior debut at the Romanian National Championships.
+In November, she made her senior debut at the Romanian Championships.
 She finished seventh in the all-around, won the bronze medal on vault, finished fourth on uneven bars, won silver on balance beam, and won bronze on floor.

-In December, Trică competed at the 2020 European Championships, where she helped Romania win the silver medal in the team competition.
+She was selected to make her senior international debut at the 2020 European Championships alongside Antonia Duță, Larisa Iordache, Silviana Sfiringu, and Ioana Stănciulescu.
+The team won the silver medal behind Ukraine, with Trică contributing on the balance beam.